jwlin/android-retrofit-tutorial/README.md

 }
 ```

-* In the displaying Activity (`ProgramListActivity.java`), obtain a handle to the `RecyclerView` object, connect it to a layout manager, and attach an adapter for the data to be displayed.
+4. In `ProgramListActivity`, obtain a handle to the `RecyclerView` object, connect it to a layout manager, and attach an adapter for the data to be displayed.

 ```java
 public class ProgramListActivity extends AppCompatActivity {